 Palacký University Olomouc

-Palacký University, established in 1573, is one of the leading centres of teaching and research in the Czech Republic.
+Palacký University, established in 1573, is one of the leading centers of teaching and research in the Czech Republic.
 It comprises eight faculties at the present time and offers degrees in a wide range of disciplines, including medicine and other natural sciences, humanities, social sciences, as well as legal education.
 In the recent years, one of the highest priorities of the University is to strengthen international cooperation with other higher education institutions.
 Up to date, more than 1 700 international students study at Palacký University.

-Palacký University is located in historical but dynamic city of Olomouc.
+Palacký University is located in the historical but dynamic city of Olomouc.
 The town itself is very old and picturesque and it is surrounded by sports facilities and nature.
 The city of Olomouc is well-known for its high density of university students: over 24 000 students in the city of 100 000 inhabitants make Olomouc the city with the highest density of university students in Central Europe.

 The aim of the IDS is to prepare professionals for careers in development policy and practice.
-Upon successful completion of the programme students will be equipped to work in the field of international development in public sector, private industry, as well as in governmental and non-governmental organizations at both national and international levels.
-Students can also find the opportunity to work as experts in projects run in low-income countries, especially organizing and administering the projects both in the donor and in the target country, in diplomatic service, or in academic sector.
+Upon successful completion of the program students will be equipped to work in the field of international development in public sector, private industry, as well as in governmental and non-governmental organizations at both national and international levels.
+Students can also find the opportunity to work as experts in projects run in low-income countries, especially organizing and administering the projects both in the donor and in the target country, in diplomatic service, or in the academic sector.